A tenth generation African, born and schooled in the Kingdom of Swaziland.

 Poor gardener, worse artist and Francoise Hardy fan.

-Author of Family history and autobiographies of early life in Swaziland and experiences as a magistrate in the Rhodesian war.
-Currently writing of experiences in industrial relations during the South African struggle.
+Author of Family history and autobiographies of early life in Swaziland, experiences as a magistrate in the Rhodesian war and industrial relations during the South African struggle.

 Manqindi is a Sotho word for small hands.
 I am also known by other names.